totalslacker-civ6mods/Historical-Victories/README.md

    - Kill 20 units with the Japanese Samurai unit
    - Conquer 5 cities with the Japanese Samurai unit
    - Promote 1 Japanese Samurai unit to level 8
-3. Meiji Restoration : None
+3. Meiji Restoration : End of Modern Era
    - Own 4 Electronics Factory buildings
    - Have the highest number of technologies
    - Sink 20 ships